Cultivated through Generations, Anchored in Tradition

 Where Heritage Meets Harvest: Celebrating Generations of Ocean Stewards

-Our aquaculture site, held in high esteem by the Gwa’sala-‘Nakwaxda’xw community, serves as a living testament to the enduring relationship between the land and its caretakers.
-This site remains a haven of abundant resources, where seafood has flourished for time immemorial.
-Informed by historical wisdom and inspired by future aspirations, a new generation of the Gwa’sala-‘Nakwaxda’xw community continues to cultivate and harvest these aquatic treasures.
-Utilizing deep-water trays along the Central Pacific Coast, our shellfish are reared with the utmost respect for ancestral methods and environmental sustainability.
+Our esteemed aquaculture site, revered by the Gwa’sa̱la-‘Nak̓waxda’x̱w community, is a living testament to the enduring bond between the land and its stewards.
+This resource-rich haven has supported seafood for generations.
+Guided by historical wisdom and future aspirations, the new generation of Gwa’sa̱la-‘Nak̓waxda’x̱w cultivates and harvests these aquatic treasures with deep-water trays along the Central Pacific Coast, respecting ancestral methods and environmental sustainability.

 GwiGwi